 Mario Puzo

-From Wikipedia, the free encyclopedia.
-Mario Gianluigi Puzo (October 15, 1920 – July 2, 1999) was an American author and screenwriter, known for his novels about the Mafia, including The Godfather (1969), which he later co-adapted into a film with Francis Ford Coppola.
-He won the Academy Award for Best Adapted Screenplay in both 1972, and 1974.
+Mario Gianluigi Puzo (October 15, 1920 – July 2, 1999) was an American author and screenwriter, known for his novels about the Mafia, including The Godfather (1969).
+He adapted the novel into a film trilogy with director Francis Ford Coppola, for which he won the Academy Award for Best Adapted Screenplay in 1972 and 1974.
+He also co-wrote the screenplays for the first two Christopher Rewves Superman films (1978 and 1980).
 Description above from the Wikipedia article Mario Puzo, licensed under CC-BY-SA, full list of contributors on Wikipedia

 Crew